-Staff must not develop personal or sexual relationships with children and should not engage in any sexual activity with a child.
 Staff should be familiar with sections 15A and 16 of The Sexual Offences Act 2003, regarding communication with children and the abuse of a position of trust.
-Staff should also be familiar with the contents of Working Together to Safeguard Children 2023, Keeping Children Safe in Education 2024 and the definition of sexual abuse.

 Staff must not make sexual remarks to a child or discuss their own sexual relationships with, or in the presence of, children or discuss a child's sexual relationships in an inappropriate context.